 Inspired by Colorado State University’s land-grant heritage and mission, we in the Department of Construction Management are committed to excellence, setting the standard for public research universities in teaching, research, service, and extension for the benefit of the citizens of Colorado, the United States, and the world.

-This one-week program hosts up to 30 young women each summer to engage in classroom sessions, jobsite tours, hands-on lab activities, an equipment rodeo, a female industry panel, and a volunteer day.
+This one-week program hosts up to 30 high school students each summer to engage in classroom sessions, jobsite tours, hands-on lab activities, an equipment rodeo, an industry panel, and a Habitat volunteer day.

-Fostering a diverse and inclusive environment where alumni and students, who are first-generation and/or from multicultural backgrounds, mentor undergraduate students who have similar backgrounds and experiences.
-The mentorship focuses on career development, academic support, and navigating the CM major and industry.
+Fostering a diverse and inclusive environment where first-generation alumni and students’ mentor undergraduate students with similar backgrounds and experiences.
+This mentorship provides engaging opportunities focused on career development, academic support, and navigating the Construction Management major and industry.

 Our CM Cares service learning program has competed over 20 projects to help individuals, families, and nonprofit organizations with accessibility needs.